 Product-design professionals need to be sure that they are keeping abreast of the latest capabilities and trends, whether that means leveraging new technologies such as additive manufacturing, or improving collaboration to improve the product-development process.

-With that in mind, here are five trends in product design that engineers are going to be seeing in 2019:
+With that in mind, here are five trends in product design that engineers are going to be seeing:

 1. Digital twin and the digital thread